OCEANIC PARTICIPATION PROCESS

 Focused on the areas between the coastline and the 6 nautical miles.

-The "6 nautical miles" limit was based on existing legislation - which divides the type of human activities that take place inside and outside the 6 nautical miles since the users of these two areas are different.
-Thus, the 6 miles were accepted as a limit to differentiate the coastal process from the oceanic process.
+The 6 nautical mile (nm) limit was based on existing fishing legislation, which distinguishes segments of the fleet operating inside and outside this area.
+Thus, the 6 nm were accepted as the boundary to differentiate the coastal process from the oceanic process.

 MEETINGS

-The commitment to protect 30% of the ocean is only possible with the involvement of sea users.
-Between 2021 and 2023, Blue Azores organized more than 40 meetings with representatives of the various sectors to advise on a solution for the Azores Marine Park.
+In this context, acting with the conviction that the commitment to protect 30% of the ocean is only possible with the involvement of marine users, between 2021 and 2023, Blue Azores organized more than 40 meetings with representatives from various sectors, including the main fishing associations, a maritime tourism operators' association, a shipping company, an environmental non-governmental organization, and authorities with competence in MPAs, to advise on a joint solution for the Azores Marine Park.

 The participatory process benefited from the strong intervention of the representatives of 17 stakeholders.